mixpanel/docs/pages/tracking/advanced/flutter.md

 ### Call Reset at Logout
 [reset](https://mixpanel.github.io/mixpanel-flutter/mixpanel_flutter/Mixpanel/reset.html)  generates a new random distinct_id and clears super properties.
 Call reset to clear data attributed to a user when that user logs out.
 This allows you to handle multiple users on a single device.
-For more information about maintaining user identity, see the [Identity Management: Best Practices](https://help.mixpanel.com/hc/en-us/articles/115004497803) article.
+For more information about maintaining user identity, see the [Identifying Users](/tracking/how-tos/identifying-users) article article.

 Note: Calling reset frequently can lead to users quickly exceeding the 500 distinct_id per identity cluster limit.
 Once the 500 limit is reached you will no longer be able to add additional distinct_ids to the users identity cluster.

 ## Storing User Profiles

 In addition to events, you can store user profiles in Mixpanel's [Behavioral Analytics](https://mixpanel.com/people/) product.
 Profiles are persistent sets of properties that describe a user - things like name, email address, and signup date.
 You can use profiles to explore and segment users by who they are, rather than what they did.

 ### Setting Profile Properties
 You can set properties on a user profile with <a style="font-family: courier" href="https://mixpanel.github.io/mixpanel-flutter/mixpanel_flutter/People/set.html">mixpanel.getPeople().set</a>.